prokoudine/ardour-tutorial/content/getting-started/overview-of-the-interface/editor-window/index.en.md

 When you create a new session, Ardour opens an empty new window called the _Editor_ window.
-The _Editor_ window is the most important window in Ardour, as this is how you will control the program as well as see and edit the audio and MIDI data you have recorded or imported.
+The _Editor_ window is the most important window in Ardour, as this is where you arrange track, import and edit media on the timeline, and control plugin automation for creative effects and mixing.

-Let's take a look at main parts of the Editor window:
+Let's take a look at main parts of the _Editor_ window:

 {{< figure src="en/editor-window-sections.png" alt="Editor window sections" >}}